Categories: At-risk Populations, Manufacturing, Stress, Women

 Photo courtesy of Todd Wyckoff, New Jersey Forestry Services

 Wildland fires continue to increase in the Western United States as hot, dry and windy conditions persist, resulting in an extended fire season and factors conducive to fires.
 Currently, drought conditions are prevalent in the West due to low snow-pack levels, below average rainfall, record setting temperatures and high winds, resulting in a greater than average number of fires this year.
 Since January 2012, over 32,000 fires have burned almost 3.3 million acres in the US.
 [NIFC, 2012a].
+(For current data see the Fighting Wildfires Topic Page).
 Additionally, in the last 50 years, there has been a general increase in the occurrence and severity of forest wildfires in the US, as over 5 million wildfires have burned over 206 million acres [NIFC, 2012b].

 When wildland fires occur in the Wildland Urban Interface (WUI), the area where houses meet undeveloped land, they can easily become catastrophic because a large number of people, homes and structures are at-risk.
 When a fire ignites in these areas, a quick and aggressive response from wildland fire agencies and wildland fire fighters is required.